Vector64 Home Education OpenCourseWare Page

 except for multimedia where they keep the camera on the professor.

-- Free Science and Video Lectures Online! from Peteris Krumins - a good site categorized by subject that provides links to audio and video lectures from multiple sites.
+good site categorized by subject that provides links to audio and video

-- Free Online Textbooks, Lecture Notes, Tutorials, and Videos on Mathematics, a page of links from NYU.
+Online Textbooks, Lecture Notes, Tutorials, and Videos on Mathematics,

-- Berkeley webcast courses,
+- Berkeley

 a treasure trove of online courses.
 Their courses are in RealPlayer